 When you are using Android Native Plugin it replaces UnityPlayerActivity class by AndroidNativeBridge class which is extended from UnityPlayerActivity.

 Android App → AndroidNativeBridge → UnityPlayerActivity

-which means if you want to use 2 plugins in your project you have to extend one plugin from another.
+which means that if you want to use 2 plugins in your project, you have to extend one plugin from another.
 To have a picture like:

 Android App → AndroidNativeBridge → OtherPlugin → UnityPlayerActivity